Automatic, seamless MADI changeover switch for fail-safe applications.

 - Uses proprietary BLDS (Buffer Loop Detection Signal) as trace tone to confirm presence/validity of incoming MADI data

-- Software application (supplied) records low-level BLDS on spare DAW track
+- Software application (supplied) generates a BLDS audio file to be imported onto a spare DAW track

 - Can be configured to switch on loss of BLDS or MADI frames

 - Switches within 2 samples (0.02 ms @ fs=96 kHz) of BLDS failure detection